 Hepatitis B VaccineOther Names: Engerix-B, HBV vaccine, Recombivax HB, hepatitis B vaccine, hepatitis B vaccine (recombinant) Drug Class: Opportunistic Infections and Coinfections

 HBV infection is an HIV-related .
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the use of hepatitis B vaccines in HIV-infected individuals.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the(CDC), the (NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA), includes recommendations on the use of hepatitis B vaccines in HIV-infected individuals.

-Before receiving a hepatitis B vaccine, tell your health care provider:
+Before receiving aB vaccine, tell your health care provider:

 Ask your health care provider about possible side effects from receiving a hepatitis B vaccine.
 Your health care provider will tell you what to do if you have side effects.